Ju2H3brc0t/Chillr/README.md

 Chillr provide various functionalities to enhance server management and user interaction:

- - Automatied Message Cleanup: Message in specific channels are autmatically deleted after a set time.
+ - **Automatied Message Cleanup**: Message in specific channels are autmatically deleted after a set time.

- - Counting System: A counting game where users must increment the number correctly without sending consecutive messages.
+ - **Counting System**: A counting game where users must increment the number correctly without sending consecutive messages.

 Some features are still under developpement.